 We love having homegrown garlic around the homestead.
 This is our second year planting in our current garden and we’re still narrowing down which varieties work best, so we’re planting multiple kinds this year, about 500 cloves in all!

-We use garlic for delicious flavor additions to our meals (especially stir-fries), and for its medicinal and health benefits.
-Garlic is easy to preserve and use later as homemade garlic salt or easy pickled garlic.
+We use it for delicious flavor additions to our meals (especially stir-fries), and because of garlic’s medicinal and health benefits.
+Garlic is easy to preserve (try freeze-drying garlic) and use later as homemade garlic salt or easy pickled garlic.

 If you’re looking to plant garlic this fall, or maybe you’re running late and still want to get some planted in the spring as soon as the ground is workable, watch the video below and read on for all our tips and tricks to planting garlic.